Collections Data Manager at the Yale Center for British Art

 I was originally hired to manage the cataloguing of the art collection for its online publication.
 Guidelines had to be developed to produce structured and shareable data useful for the network in order to leverage information that was before locked in TMS and only used internally.
 Colleagues then started talking about data standards and metadata, and today, with resources dedicated to Linked Open Data, the Center is considering data as one of its most valuable assets.

 We have come a long way since 2006, and understanding the difference between information and data was a big change for the Center.
-Today we leverage our hard cataloguing work by repurposing the same data for multiple usages, such as YCBA’s online collections catalog, Yale-wide single search point, data aggregators, OAI-PMH data provider, and semantic endpoint.
+Today we leverage our hard cataloguing work by repurposing the same data for multiple usages, such as YCBA’s online collections catalogue, Yale-wide single search point, data aggregators, OAI-PMH data provider, and semantic endpoint.
 The next step would be to reuse data coming from outside of TMS, such as our website.

 4. If you were given $100,000 to spend on management of your collection or department, how would you use it?